Emurgo/yoroi/src/crypto/sync_design.md

 ### Concurrent addresses revisited

 Our design so far has a fatal flaw.
 Whenever one instance starts rapidly generating transactions that skip large portions of address space (but stays within gap limit), the second instance might not catch up with the address discovery if it observes **only new** transactions.
-As such, each time an address is "discovered" (i.e., it falls within *lastUsed + gapLimit*, we need to query the **full history** of that address back in time).
+As such, each time an address is "discovered" (i.e., it falls within *lastUsed + gapLimit*, we need to query the history for **all past transactions** on that address).
 Note that this also helps with the cases where the wallet was damaged (gap limit invariant does not hold and we just stumble across an address that was out of our initial reach)

-Also note that the **wallet can monitor more** than *lastUsed + gapLimit*
+Also note that the wallet **can monitor more** than *lastUsed + gapLimit* addresses.
+(It should not use them for sending though!)

 ### Fetching transaction history

 Both at the recovery and normal wallet function we might need to fetch transaction history that is too large (or slow) to return in a single request.
 In this case we would like to incrementally synchronize wallet state.
 To do this, we need to keep *lastUpdatedTime* per address.
-It is important to stress that this information needs to be **per address** as any newly-discovered address needs to start fetching history from the beginning.
+It is important to stress that this information needs to be **per address** (see later for a relaxation of this) as any newly-discovered address needs to start fetching history from the beginning.
 Also, different addresses might end up being synchronize up to different times.
 Once we fetch new transactions (for an address), we update *lastUpdatedTime* accordingly.

 Implementation note: The *lastUpdatedTime* for an address **cannot** be recovered from a set of synchronized transactions.
-This is because a transaction involve several of our addresses and thus it is not clear *for which addresses* this is the last transaction.
+This is because a transaction can involve several of our addresses and thus it is not clear *for which addresses* this is the last transaction.
 (It might happen that the same transaction is the last synchronized transaction for address A but there are more unsynchronized transactions for address B)
 Note that addresses might be synchronized in parallel.
 The only requirement is that any new transaction that uses address behind last used address need to properly update *lastUsed* and initialize newly discovered addresses.

 ### Fetching transaction history - a compromise

 Keeping *lastUpdatedTime* per address and querying API endpoint with different query times is too much of an overkill, especially because the current Yoroi backend API doesn't have such bulk endpoint.
-Instead, what we can do is to have a **group of addresses** that have the same *lastUpdatedTime* and we query the group at once.
-Because addresses in the group share *lastUpdatedTime* the groups change over time (otherwise we would get addresses with mismatching times).
+Instead, what we can do is to **group addresses into buckets** that have the same *lastUpdatedTime* and we query the whole bucket at once.

+Because addresses in the bucket share *lastUpdatedTime* **buckets cannot change** over time (otherwise we would get addresses with mismatching *lastUpdatedTime*).
 At first this seems like a problem because newly discovered addresses always start from zero time.
-Fortunately, as we discussed, **we can discover and monitor more addresses** than *lastUpdated + gapLimit*
+Fortunately, as noted earlier, **we can discover and monitor more addresses** than *lastUpdated + gapLimit*

-As such, our proposed solution is to discover and monitor addresses in multiples of some basic *BlockSize*
+As such, our proposed solution is to discover and monitor addresses in buckets of constant size (denoted *BlockSize*)

-### Recovering a wallet - speedup
+### Recovering a wallet - speedup idea, not to be implemented

 The logic which we have shown so far (monitor discovered addresses and from them discover new used addresses) works fine but it is a bit slow to sync all used addresses.
-Fortunately, discovering new addresses and synchronizing transactions on them are independent operations (apart from the fact that new transactions might reveal new used addresses).
+Discovering new addresses and synchronizing transactions on them are independent operations (apart from the fact that new transactions might reveal new used addresses).
 As such, the  wallet might at any time discover new addresses simply by asking API endpoint if they are used.
-The wallet will do this in the *blockSize* sized blocks to be compatible with the Tx syncing.
+The wallet should do this in the *blockSize* sized blocks to be compatible with the Tx syncing.

+We won't implement this functionality, mainly because of race-bug concerns between normal syncing and rapid discovery code.
+Additionally, rapid discovery might violate invariants we set up in the next section.

 ### The things that could go wrong